Areas of Focus

 Despite an evidence base that spans more than 25 years, Cognitive Behavioral Therapy for psychosis (CBTp) is not widely available in community mental health settings in the United States.
 In fact, nationally, fewer than 1% of all licensed clinicians in the United States are trained in CBTp.
 In order to effectively address the science-to-practice gap, we must exponentially increase the number of trained CBTp providers while maintaining high standards for competence and adherence.

-Since 2014, EBPA at the University of Washington has been increasing the skills of the Washington State mental health workforce to offer CBTp as the standard of care for individuals with a schizophrenia spectrum disorder.
-Washington is now home to the only CBTp Provider Network in the country.
+Since 2014, the SPIRIT (Supporting Psychosis Innovation through Research, Implementation and Training) Lab has been increasing the skills of the Washington State mental health workforce to offer CBTp as the standard of care for individuals with a schizophrenia spectrum disorder.
 On a biweekly basis, CBTp therapists and therapists-in-training come together to receive didactic instruction, engage in role plays, share successes, and troubleshoot challenges in our CBT ECHO Clinics.

 What is Assertive Community Treatment?

 Assertive Community Treatment (ACT) is an effective, evidence-based, recovery-oriented mental health service delivery model that utilizes a trans-disciplinary team approach providing intensive outreach-oriented services to individuals with severe and persistent mental illnesses and co-occurring disorders.
 Utilizing a client-centered approach, team members are responsible for addressing the needs of consumers and carry low caseloads to allow for individualized care and frequent contracts (1:10 staffing ratio).
 Ideally, services are available 24/7 and are directed to consumer needs with most (75%) treatment services delivered in the community.
 Assertive Community Treatment is ideally suited for people with schizophrenia-spectrum disorders or bipolar disorder, who have difficulty with role functioning and frequently access high intensity services (e.g., inpatient, jail).
 Although ACT has been widely disseminated, practical challenges related to enhancing staff competencies in the delivery of psychosocial interventions can severely hinder the effectiveness of this EBP.
-EBPA at the University of Washington has provided implementation support of Washington State’s growing cadre of PACT teams, providing training, technical assistance, consultation, and fidelity reviews to each team for more than a dozen years.
-Our training team also trains nationally and internationally to support adoption and implementation of high-fidelity ACT, including assisting agencies to reallocate existing resources to make their programs more ACT-like.
+The SPIRIT Lab has provided implementation support of Washington State’s growing cadre of PACT teams, providing training, technical assistance, consultation, and fidelity reviews to each team for more than a dozen years.

 Northwest MHTTC Goals